 - Fresh, chopped apples + apple cider really makes these tasty!

 - These muffins aren’t crumbling from being dry because of the secret ingredient

-I stumbled across a Foster’s Market Favorites by the owner of Foster’s Market in Durham and got the idea for apple cider muffins.
+I stumbled across what has become one of my favorite cookbooks, Foster’s Market Favorites by the owner of Foster’s Market in Durham and got the idea for apple cider muffins.
 I’ve heard about this place but hadn’t had a chance to check it out even though it’s only an hour away.
 The photographs were beautiful which made it hard for me to pass up.
 Cookbooks are my weakness.
 I’ve since been many times and understand why the recipes in this cookbook are so good!

 It seems like someone who serves muffins at their restaurant should be an expert in this field so I decided to play around with her recipe and added chopped apples.

 - Apples – use your favorite apples or what you have on hand.
 I like to use a firm, slightly tart apple so it keeps its shape and adds flavor vs becoming mushy.
 Braeburn and fuji are two of my go-to choices